-In 2022, 16 moose were observed on plot 350, part of the Ham Lake Fire (Figure 20).
-In nine of the 10 years since this survey began in 2012 the results have been higher than the mean of other high density plots and substantially higher than the mean in a couple of those years.
+In 2023, only four moose were observed on plot 350, part of the Ham Lake Fire (Figure 20).
+In nine of the 11 years since this survey began in 2012 the results have been higher than the mean of other high density plots and substantially higher than the mean in a couple of those years.
 Similar to the neighboring plot 347 and the Cavity Lake Fire, plot 350 has extensive fields of regenerating deciduous vegetation intermingled with pockets of surviving overstory cover.
 The combination of blowdown followed by fire across most of this plot has likely shaped the forest succession towards species such as aspen and paper birch (Frelich 2002).
 These species are favored by moose for browsing and the succeeding forest may benefit moose for some years to come.
 As in past years, the moose observed on plot 350 were primarily inside the perimeter of the Ham Lake Fire.
-No moose have been observed since 2012 on the 1976 Roy Lake Fire portion of the plot, which appears dominated by mature jack pine.
-Although disturbed by both blowdown and fire, relatively fewer observations of moose have been made in those parts of the plot adjacent to the Gunflint Trail and its associated development.
+No moose have been observed since 2012 on the 1976 Roy Lake Fire portion of the plot, which appears dominated by mature jack pine (Figure 19 and Schrage 2017).